DavidMertz/RegEx_Puzzles/book.md

 I thank my friend Miki Tebeka, who invited me to write this book, albeit in slightly different form than the version you see.
 I am very grateful to my friend Brad Huntting and partner Mary Ann Sushinsky who provided clever ideas in the directions of these puzzles.
-Thanks to my colleague, Lucy Wan, who provided a final proofreading, finding the silly typos missed on many prior reads.
+Thanks to my colleague Lucy Wan, who provided a final proofreading, finding the many silly typos missed on many prior reads.

 A number of other friends and family members listened to me enumerate the foibles of another publisher who clings to a cargo-culted toolchain.